Compare two cars

 Verdict

 Toyota appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, the Japanese car offers slightly better overall protection and takes the lead.
-From there things take a different direction, with Volvo offering somewhat better performance, just enough to call it quicker.
+From there things take a different direction, with Volvo being considerably quicker, thus putting more smile on driver's face.
 It does come at a cost though, and that's the fuel consumption...
-I believe that, when we take all into account, we have only one winner here - the Toyota.
+No mistake, whatever you decide here, but I'd still go for the Toyota.
 In any case that's my personal view, built upon all the data available to me.
 What should decide here though is the way you feel about the two vehicles, and I hope you'll find my guidelines useful in the process.
-Also, you could use the oportunity to find out which car, everything taken into account, would be the perfect choice for you in the eyes of the virtual adviser, out of 12.000+ vehicles we currently have in our database.
+Also, you could use the oportunity to find out which car, everything taken into account, would be the perfect choice for you in the eyes of the virtual adviser, among thousands of similar, yet so different vehicles.

 Check a car by its VIN number